ksarvanitakis/1st-milestone-project/README.md

 2. Used [CSS3 Validator](https://jigsaw.w3.org/css-validator/) to check CSS3 for any errors.

-3. The website has been tested manually on desktop and mobile devices.
+3. The responsiveness of the website has been tested on [ami.responsivedesign](http://ami.responsivedesign.is/)

 - - - -